Series 5647

 Living facilities planning reports from the MX Missile Policy Board, Series 5646, documents efforts made by the MX Missile Impact Policy Board to plan for the living arrangements that would have been needed for the assorted personnel that would have been needed to build the MX system.

-MX technical issues briefing transcript from the Governor's Office.
-Office of Planning and Budget, Series 11927, includes the transcript of a meeting between U.S. Air Force personnel and the Utah Science Advisory Board in which many of the central issues and concerns of the MX plan are discussed.
+MX technical issues briefing transcript from the Governor's Office of Management and Budget, Series 11927, includes the transcript of a meeting between U.S. Air Force personnel and the Utah Science Advisory Board in which many of the central issues and concerns of the MX plan are discussed.

 MX environmental technical reports from the MX Coordination Office, Series 17499, contains review comments and impact studies for proposed missile deployment areas.